Burning of the Custom House: Aftermath

 From the republican point of view, the operation was successful for its propaganda value, but it was a heavy blow in terms of the numbers lost, both killed and arrested.
 Following the operation, the Dublin Brigade and The Squad were amalgamated into the Dublin Guard.
 However, the operation did not totally impede the IRA's campaign in Dublin.
 The Dublin Brigade carried out 107 attacks in the city in May and 93 in June, showing a fall-off but not a dramatic one.

 The memoir of Harry Colley, Adjutant of the Dublin IRA, estimated the numbers in the 5 Dublin battalions at 1,400 in early 1921.

 The armed conflict was brought to an end on 11 July 1921 and negotiations were opened which would produce the Anglo-Irish Treaty in December of that year.
 The Custom House was re-built after the end of the war.

 Irish local government records from the 1600s had been brought from rural parts of Ireland to the Custom House for safekeeping, and these were lost in the blaze.
-As the time, The New York Times subtitled their report on the fire as "Priceless Records Lost".
-Some genealogists still lament the loss of these historical records.
+At the time, The New York Times subtitled their report on the fire as "Priceless Records Lost".